Commonly requested facts, statistics and figures about Christchurch City.

 • In general, eastern areas of the city had the highest levels of socio-economic deprivation.
 Other pockets were distributed throughout the city.

-The 2018 deprivation index(external link)(external link) was developed by researchers at the University of Otago, and combines nine variables from the 2018 census which reflect dimensions of socio-economic deprivation.
-NZDep2018 provides a deprivation score for each meshblock in New Zealand (a meshblock is generally the size of a street block in urban areas, containing approximately 30-60 dwellings).
+The 2023 deprivation index(external link)(external link) was developed by researchers at the University of Otago, and combines nine variables from the 2023 census which reflect dimensions of socio-economic deprivation.
+NZDep2023 provides a deprivation score for each meshblock in New Zealand (a meshblock is generally the size of a street block in urban areas, containing approximately 30-60 dwellings).
 Deprivation scores apply to areas rather than individual people.

 Housing

-• In 2018, there were an estimated 148,000 households in Christchurch city.
-Almost 70% of these were family households and nearly one quarter were one-person households.
+• In 2023, there were 149,450 households in private occupied dwellings in Christchurch city.
+Around two thirds (67%) of these were family households and just over one quarter (26%) were one-person households.

 • Projections suggest the total number of households will likely increase to around 167,200 by 2033 (medium series), and 176,400 households by 2043.

-• In 2018, the city's average household size was estimated to be 2.5 people per household.
+• In 2023, the city's average household size was 2.5 people per household.

 Housing development